 I love The Princess Bride.
-I saw the movie before I knew there was a book, but once I found out that a literary form of the story existed, I immediately checked it out from my high school library and devoured it.
-I found another copy at a clothing swap about two years ago, and it’s been sitting on my bookshelf ever since.
-I’m due for another reading soon, I think.
+I saw the movie before I knew there was a book.
+But once I realized there was a novel, I immediately checked it out from my high school library and devoured it.
+I'm due for another reading soon, I think.

-When an author does this, and takes an aside to address the reader, it's called an authorial intrusion.
+When an author takes an aside to address the reader, it's called an authorial intrusion.

 What Does Authorial Intrusion Mean?